prbpedro/java-springboot-microservices-patterns-exemples/README.md

 The tests ensure that the DumbEntityReadOnlyRepository class does not have write access granted to the database and that the DumbEntityWriteRepository class does have.

-This can be achieved by configuring multiple connection factories configured through the R2dbcReadonlyConfiguration and R2dbcWriteConfiguration classes.
+This can be achieved by configuring multiple connection factories through the R2dbcReadonlyConfiguration and R2dbcWriteConfiguration classes.

 ## Runnig the application